Barbiturate Toxicity

 Medication Summary

-GI decontamination with activated charcoal and urinary alkalinization may be beneficial in patient management.
-Also, pharmacologic support may be required in hypotensive patients with the use of pressor agents.
+Gastrointestinal decontamination with activated charcoal and alkalinization of the urine with sodium bicarbonate may be beneficial in patient management.
+Also, pharmacologic support with pressor agents may be required in hypotensive patients.

 Clinical Context: Prevents absorption by adsorbing drug in the intestine.
 Multidose charcoal may interrupt enterohepatic recirculation and enhance elimination by enterocapillary exsorption.
 Theoretically, by constantly bathing the GI tract with charcoal, the intestinal lumen serves as a dialysis membrane for reverse-absorption of drug from intestinal villous capillary blood back into the intestine.